dniloash/Pywinter/rtdoc/source/index.rst

 pywinter
 ====================================
-Python WRF-WPS Intermediate Files
+Python WPS Intermediate Files

-Pywinter is a Python3 library designed for handling files in WRF-WPS intermediate file format.
-Usually you don't need to deal with the intermediate files by your own because that is the function of ungrib.exe, but sometimes you don't have your meteorological data in GRIB format.
+Pywinter is a Python3 library designed for handling files in MPAS/WRF-WPS intermediate file format.
+Usually you don't need to deal with the intermediate files by your own because that is the function of ungrib.exe, but sometimes you don't have meteorological data in GRIB format.
 Pywinter allows to read and create intermediate files by a simple way.